 For more: www.masstech.org

-Governor Patrick announced the Mass Big Data Initiative on May 31st 2012 at the Massacchusetts Instititue of Technology’s department for Computer Science and Artificial Inteligience Laboratory in Cambridge, Mass.
-“Our Massachusetts Big Data Initiative and private investment like Intel’s support of MIT’s CSAIL program will position Massachusetts as a leader in a growing, global industry and allow us to become the premier destination for big data," said Governor Patrick.
+The Mass Big Data Initiative was announced on May 31st 2012 at the Massacchusetts Instititue of Technology’s department for Computer Science and Artificial Inteligience Laboratory in Cambridge, Mass.

 The efforts of the Mass Big Data Initiative are supported by partner organizations across the Commonwealth.
 These include: